 Building Partnership Types

-The relationships that EPA Environmental Workforce Development and Job Training (EWDJT) programs develop may include any combination of the following types of partners:
+The relationships that EPA Environmental Workforce Development and Job Training (JT) programs develop may include any combination of the following types of partners:

 - FISCAL PARTNERS